-For current Skype for Business users, especially those on the Office 365 suite, the best thing you can do is get on Teams sooner rather than later.
+For current Skype for Business Online users, the best thing you can do is get on Teams sooner rather than later.
 The transition isn’t as easy as it sounds, but with the right help from a dependable integrator like Continuant, it isn’t so difficult either.
 As a new user, you have the option to take the change as slow as necessary, starting with just the Meetings function of Teams, and then gradually add more features along the way while phasing out Skype should you so choose.

 It just so happens that users with less than 500 seats who subscribe to Office 365 will automatically be on-boarded to Teams, with or without Skype for Business.
-Of course, that’s wonderful news for small businesses, but not so much for larger enterprises.
+Of course, that’s wonderful news for small businesses, but not so much for larger organizations.
 Those of you with significantly more than 500 seats might be wondering how you could govern such a system, or if it would even make sense to get a new method of voice communication alongside all your existing telephony.
 Fortunately, Teams can be governed easily from just about anywhere via the cloud, and a Teams system can be integrated with any existing phone system.

 To make things easy on yourself, you have the option to move from Skype to Teams through phases.
 This is possible through what Microsoft calls “Coexistence Mode.”
 With several different paths available to follow, this process will allow for a combination of features, and will help your Skype users learn to use Teams over time without dropping them headfirst into unfamiliar territory.